Considerations of Doing Business with the DoD

 Having opposite goals for your IP doesn’t mean that you can’t reach a compromise and that data rights and licenses can’t be negotiated.
 With understanding on both your parts, you can negotiate a win-win agreement that gives the Government everything they need while still being lucrative for you and your investors.

-Why the DoD Wants your IP
+Why the DoD Wants Your IP

 The government wants to own your IP because their larger objective is to avoid vendor lock where they are at the mercy of a contractor and have almost no options but to accept increased prices, delayed schedules, and failed solutions.

 To better understand the conflicting viewpoints, let’s look at recent history.
 Many of the senior Acquisition officials within Program Offices, specifically Program Managers and Contracting Officers, came of age in an era when the Federal Government was a significant source of research and development dollars.
-During that era, those contracts, especially those with small businesses who didn’t have a strong negotiating position, were often written to include unlimited data rights, which basically meant that anything developed to any degree under the contract belonged to the Government, not the creator or producer of the IP.
+During that era, those contracts, especially those with small businesses that didn’t have a strong negotiating position, were often written to include unlimited data rights, which basically meant that anything developed to any degree under the contract belonged to the Government, not the creator or producer of the IP.
 The price of that data was sometimes listed as NSP or not separately priced, meaning that the price was included in the overall contract value.
-During this era, the primary exception for small businesses was the Small Business Innovation Research (SBIR) program which granted “SBIR Data Rights” to the small business for—at that time—5 years after the end of the last contract that used those rights.
+During this era, the primary exception for small businesses was the Small Business Innovation Research (SBIR) program which granted “SBIR Data Rights” to the small business for—at that time—five years after the end of the last contract that used those rights.
 Large defense contractors tended to have top-notch negotiators and more IP lawyers to hammer out deals for limited rights or for technical data packages.
 They also had deeper pockets to develop new widgets on internal funding and could claim rights to in their proposals.

-If you hang around with DoD Acquisition professionals long enough, you’ll likely hear horror stories about getting stuck in a long-term series of sole source contracts for a product or service critical to National Security and having to pay whatever the contractor demanded so industry partners wouldn’t “take their ball and go home.”
+If you hang around with DoD acquisition professionals long enough, you’ll likely hear horror stories about getting stuck in a long-term series of sole source contracts for a product or service critical to national security and having to pay whatever the contractor demanded so industry partners wouldn’t “take their ball and go home.”
 This sense of vulnerability on the Government’s side to have to pay more than they felt they could justify and being stuck with that contractor’s high prices—throughout the life of not just that contract but multiple production lots—is a sore subject for some of the more experienced Government personnel you’ll meet.
 The experience with vendor lock has been painful enough that they don’t want to repeat it.

 If they feel they’ve been burned by this situation in the past, they will be hyper aware of the need to maintain a competitive environment for as long as possible so that industry will be more compliant in terms, conditions, and lower prices.